immutable/zkevm-bridge-contracts/README.md

 ## Audits
 The Immutable token bridge has been audited by [Trail of Bits](https://www.trailofbits.com/).
 The audit report can be found [here](./audits/Trail-of-Bits-2023-12-14.pdf).
+Additionally, the bridge has undergone comprehensive fuzzing and invariant testing conducted by [Perimeter](https://www.perimetersec.io/).
+The report can be found [here](./audits/Perimeter-Fuzzing-2024-09-10.pdf).